lingtalfi/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 The semantics of those table names takes its roots in the [permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md), which we implement.

-In our mysql implementation, all tables have cascading for DELETE and UPDATE.
+In our mysql implementation, all tables have cascading for DELETE and UPDATE, and our tables are prefixed with the "lud_" prefix (i.e. lud_user, lud_permission, ...).

 Our implementation offers two database types: